R.G. & G.R. Harris Funeral Homes Inc. v. Equal Employment Opportunity Commission: Case background

 Stephens considered herself a transgender woman for most of her adult life but presented herself as a male, which reportedly caused her constant emotional stress.
 In 2013, she decided to come out to family and friends, and arranged to undergo reassignment surgery within the next year, expressing herself as a woman prior to transition as part of real-life experience.
-At that time, she had been an employee of R.G. &.
-G.R.
+At that time, she had been an employee of R.G. & G.R.
 Harris Funeral Homes for six years, and had an excellent work record.
 She wrote her supervisor regarding this matter prior to taking a vacation from work, and as to help with the transition, she would return to work in attire appropriate for female employees as outlined in their employee handbook.
 Two weeks later, Stephens was notified by mail that she had been terminated by the funeral home's owner, Thomas Rost.
 They attempted to mediate an amicable departure, with Rost offering Stephens a severance package, but she refused to take it.

 Stephens filed a complaint with the Equal Employment Opportunity Commission (EEOC), believing she had been discriminated against due to being transgender.
 EEOC agreed and took the case against the funeral home to the United States District Court for the Eastern District of Michigan.
-There in 2016, the district court found for the funeral home on two bases: first, that in Title VII neither transgender persons nor gender identity were protected classes, and second, that because Rost was a devout Christian who does not accept that one can change one's gender, and ran the homes under his religion, that the Religious Freedom Restoration Act gave him the ability to fire Stephens if she would not conform.
+There in 2016, the district court found for the funeral home on two bases: firstly that in Title VII, neither transgender people nor gender identity were protected classes, secondly, that because Rost was a devout Christian who does not accept that one can change one's gender, and ran the homes under his religion, that the Religious Freedom Restoration Act gave him the ability to fire Stephens if she would not conform.

 The EEOC appealed to the Sixth Circuit.
 In March 2018, the Sixth Circuit reversed the decision, ruling that Title VII's "discrimination by sex" does include transgender persons.
 The court also considered that the funeral home had failed to show how the Civil Rights Act burdened Rost from expressing his religious freedom.
 Part of the Sixth's decision rested on the 1989 case Price Waterhouse v.
 Hopkins which states that employers cannot discriminate against employees for failure to conform to the stereotypical behavior of a man or woman.
 The case revolves around protections relating to public and private employees from being discriminated upon because of sex and whether this applies to gender identity for transgender persons.

 In May 2020, before the Supreme Court had issued a decision, Stephens entered hospice care, as her long-term kidney disease had become untreatable.
 She died on May 12, 2020, at age 59.
 Stephens's lawyers, from the American Civil Liberties Union, said that the case would be carried on by her estate.